 3.2 Feature Importance

 Considering the classification task, we ranked all the features based on Mean Decrease Impurity (MDI) of Random Forest algorithm (Figure 3).
 We can see that, Digital Elevation Model (DEM) is the most important feature for classification.
-Also, DEM is closely followed by the feature Specific Yield (Sy) and Lithology.
+It is particularly true as elevation affects only renewable (i.e., net annual) recharge part of shallow aquifers of the study under investigation.
+Also, DEM is closely followed by the Specific Yield (Sy) and Lithology.
 We further observe that the last few features (e.g., different curvatures) do not have much of an impact on the classification task.
 Mostly, the top four-five features are sufficient to predict the target.